restic/restic/doc/manual_rest.rst

       mount         Mount the repository
       prune         Remove unneeded data from the repository rebuild-index Build a new index file
+      recover       Recover data from the repository
-      restore       Extract the data from a snapshot snapshots     List all snapshots
+      restore       Extract the data from a snapshot self-update   Update the restic binary
+      snapshots     List all snapshots
-      stats         Count up sizes and show information about repository data tag           Modify tags on snapshots
+      stats         Scan the repository and show basic statistics tag           Modify tags on snapshots
       unlock        Remove locks other processes created
       version       Print version information

     Flags:
-          --cacert file              file to load root certificates from (default: use system certificates) --cache-dir string         set the cache directory. (default: use system default cache directory) --cleanup-cache            auto remove old cache directories
+          --cacert file                file to load root certificates from (default: use system certificates) --cache-dir directory        set the cache directory. (default: use system default cache directory) --cleanup-cache              auto remove old cache directories
       -h, --help                       help for restic
-          --json                     set output mode to JSON for commands that support it --key-hint string          key ID of key to try decrypting first (default: $RESTIC_KEY_HINT) --limit-download int       limits downloads to a maximum rate in KiB/s. (default: unlimited) --limit-upload int         limits uploads to a maximum rate in KiB/s. (default: unlimited) --no-cache                 do not use a local cache --no-lock                  do not lock the repo, this allows some operations on read-only repos -o, --option key=value         set extended option (key=value, can be specified multiple times) -p, --password-file string     read the repository password from a file (default: $RESTIC_PASSWORD_FILE) -q, --quiet                    do not output comprehensive progress report -r, --repo string              repository to backup to or restore from (default: $RESTIC_REPOSITORY) --tls-client-cert string   path to a file containing PEM encoded TLS client certificate and private key -v, --verbose n[=-1]           be verbose (specify --verbose multiple times or level n)
+          --json                       set output mode to JSON for commands that support it --key-hint key               key ID of key to try decrypting first (default: $RESTIC_KEY_HINT) --limit-download int         limits downloads to a maximum rate in KiB/s. (default: unlimited) --limit-upload int           limits uploads to a maximum rate in KiB/s. (default: unlimited) --no-cache                   do not use a local cache --no-lock                    do not lock the repo, this allows some operations on read-only repos -o, --option key=value           set extended option (key=value, can be specified multiple times) --password-command command   specify a shell command to obtain a password (default: $RESTIC_PASSWORD_COMMAND) -p, --password-file file         read the repository password from a file (default: $RESTIC_PASSWORD_FILE) -q, --quiet                      do not output comprehensive progress report -r, --repo repository            repository to backup to or restore from (default: $RESTIC_REPOSITORY) --tls-client-cert file       path to a file containing PEM encoded TLS client certificate and private key -v, --verbose n                  be verbose (specify --verbose multiple times or level n)

     Use "restic [command] --help" for more information about a command.